programmerraja/ShareMyRide2.0/README.md

 # ShareMyRide2.0

-This is just new version of share my ride
+This is the updated version of the sharemyride

 <details open="open">